14 Jul 2019

 A framework itself is not a programming language.

 For example, imagine you want to make a strawberry smoothie.
 You can use a knife to chop the strawberries into very fine pieces.
 But if you put the fruit in a blender it will take much less time and effort.
-Another advantage is that you can also ask your friend to make more smoothies – achieving exactly the same result since the mixer’s settings help standardize how the berries are processed.
+Another advantage is that you can also ask your friend to make more smoothies – achieving exactly the same result since the blender’s settings help standardize how the berries are processed.

 In this example, the blender represents the framework.